Creating Decision Tables

 - The wildcard values will work only for strings and numeric fields—fields of type date, time and Boolean are not supported.

 - Wildcard values are "all or nothing" for conditions with multiple parameters.
 For example:

 - Select one or more Conditions from the list (for example, a condition for this scenario might be named Customer's age is ...).

 - Select one or more Actions from the list (for example, an action for this scenario might be named Increase priority by xxx).

 - Insert values for the parameters into the table under the Condition and Action columns.
-Depending on how the parameters were configured by the rule template developer in GRDT, there may be constraints on the values that can be entered.
+Depending on how the parameters were configured by the rule template developer, there may be constraints on the values that can be entered.

 - Repeat Step c, adding more condition and action values.